CROH-Lab/Coral-Tracking/README.md

 # Coral-Tracking
 This is a tracking sheet to view live data related to coral health, water quality parameters, and standing genetic diversity of several endangered, threatened, and under-studied coral species.

-### Current Stock
+### Current Stock and Mission
 The Coral Reef and Ocean Health Research Group currently houses nine species of corals from several bodies of water (Gulf of Mexico/Caribbean, Atlantic, and Hawaiian/Pacific).
-The goal of our research group is to increase the genetic diversity of threatened and endangered coral species by collaborating with other state and federal, and academic institutions to increase genetic representation and restoration potential.
+The first goal of our coral research program is to increase the genetic diversity of threatened and endangered coral species by collaborating with state/federal and academic institutions to increase genetic representation and restoration potential.
 Of the nine species of corals we house:

 1. _Acropora cervicornis_ (ACER:Caribbean)
 2. _Orbicella faveolata_ (OFAV:Caribbean)